nuttytuts/ninja-wiki/Batching-feature-roadmap.md

 * the non-optimal full build will take `2*(1+2+2)+2`: 12 seconds;
 * the optimal full build will take `1+2+2*2+2`: 9 seconds.

-Now, replace the two files by a complex, real-world project build process and you get the idea.
-Note that the starting time of a compiler process is not negligible at all in the Node.js world, for instance, because it recompile the compiler JS code itself at each call...
-Eg. with Stylus, CoffeeScript, etc.
+Now, replace the two files by a complex, real-world project build process and you get the idea. **Important note:** 1 second may seems really a lot to get started, but in the Node.js world, for instance, it's actually the case because Google V8 recompiles the compiler's JS code itself at each call...
+Eg. with Stylus, CoffeeScript, etc. It's potentially the same for any scripted compilers: SASS in Ruby, Python, etc.

 ## So, what can we do?